 Eye pain—that stabbing, throbbing, burning, gritty, sharp, aching, “something in my eye” feeling—can be very uncomfortable.
 Many people seek medical care when they have eye pain, and for good reason.
 Eye pain can take two forms: ocular pain or orbital pain.
-The word pain is generally open for interpretation.
+The meaning of the word pain is generally open for interpretation.
 Some people describe it as in their eyes, around their eyes, behind their eyes, etc. Some people have eye pain with movement, while others experience eye pain when blinking.

 Eye Pain Symptoms